Tyler Sontag's Homepage

 I spent a lot of my free time from age 12 to age 18 designing games in Game Maker.
-Most of them are not avaiable online anymore, but here's a game a made for a Game Jam at RPI in September 2013.
+Most of them are not available online anymore, but here's a game I made for a Game Jam at RPI in September 2013.
 Game Jams are competitions in which you have 24 hours to design a game based on a theme.
 I designed "Boxsmith" on my own, and it won the "Most Polished Game" category as judged by representatives from Vicarious Visions.

 I am a fan of the 1992 PC game Chip's Challenge and its sequel.
 I've designed many custom levels for the game, which can easily be played using Tile World, an open-source emulation of Chip's Challenge.
 My notable level packs can be downloaded here:

 - TS1 CC1

 I am a fan of the rhythm game series Dance Dance Revolution and related sorts of games: In the Groove, Stepmania, Pump It Up.
 I have a pack of thirty songs for which I've designed stepcharts, compatible with Stepmania, titled Apackalypse.

 - I write electronic music and release it under my own name (haven't thought of a cool pseudonym yet).
 Its genre can be best described as chiptune or video game music, but many of my tracks don't fit into a concrete genre.
 My main influences are Boards of Canada, Disasterpeace, and Radiohead.

 - Nullsides (2018)

 - Psychosomatic Responses to the Changing Chords (2014)

 - Communism (2013)

 - This Isn't Rap (2013, no longer online)